-The name is an acronym for GEnealogical Data COMmunication, and these types of files first came from the Family History Department of the Church of Jesus Christ of Latter Day Saints (I have more on their genealogy resources).
+The name is an acronym for GEnealogical Data COMmunication, and these types of files first came from the Family History Department of the Church of Jesus Christ of Latter Day Saints.
 They created this type of text file to make it easier for the church members to share and communicate their files with each other.

 Many websites utilize Gedcom files for any members who want to upload their trees to their collection.
 Sites like RootsWeb WorldConnect and GenCircles are wonderful resources because individual people make their research available to the public through the use of their Gedcom files.
 I’m not sure if Ancestry.com uses these but I’ll check.